Mrxscropionx7812/simple7812/README.md

 [ ```User Authentication``` ]
 - Simple and secure user registration (signup) and authentication (login) system.
+- Utilizes JWT (JSON Web Tokens) for secure user authentication.
+  - JWTs are stateless, reducing the need for storing user sessions on the server.
+  - Provides a secure and efficient way to verify the authenticity of users.

 [ ```File Upload``` ]
 - Users can upload files through a user-friendly interface.